Workday/warp-core/gh-pages-src/content/contents/getting_started_java.md

 Warp-core is implemented using the JUnit5 extension model.
 Existing JUnit tests can be annotated to repeatedly execute or record telemetry.
 By default, warp-core will record test data in an-memory H2 database.
 For more information on configuring database credentials and other properties, see the section on runtime configuration [here]({{< relref "runtime_configuration.md" >}} "runtime configuration")
-The most basic example is a plain JUnit test annotated with "@WarpTest":
+The most basic example is a plain JUnit test annotated with `@WarpTest`:

 Java:
 {{< highlight java "linenos=, style=perldoc">}}